Out Of Sight, Not Mind! Raising Awareness Of Hidden Disabilities

 A 24-year-old with fibromyalgia, chronic fatigue syndrome and tendinitis pulls into a Blue Badge car parking spot, only to be told she ‘doesn’t look disabled’.

-, with many symptoms being invisible.
+One in five UK residents lives with some form of disability, with many symptoms being invisible.
 From hearing impairment to autism to chronic back pain, there’s a long list of conditions that might stop someone from leading what’s often referred to as a ‘normal’ life.

-According to conducted last year on behalf of the charity Crohn’s & Colitis UK, 9 in 10 people are willing to challenge ‘healthy-looking’ individuals they see using accessible toilets.
+According to a study conducted last year on behalf of the charity Crohn’s & Colitis UK, 9 in 10 people are willing to challenge ‘healthy-looking’ individuals they see using accessible toilets.
 They believe they are doing society a ‘service’.
 In reality, their actions often lead to awkward and embarrassing exchanges that have no basis in fact and could result in a direct risk to the health, or safety of those being unfairly accused.

 One significant step forward was launched in 2016 at London’s Gatwick Airport.
-The is simple but effective.
+The Hidden Disabilities Sunflower Scheme is simple but effective.
 A discreet lanyard can be worn to let staff and other people know you, or a member of your party has a hidden disability.
 By 2018, the scheme had been rolled out to airports across the UK and is now well on its way to becoming an international movement involving shops, restaurants, hotels and more.